ncatlab/nlab-content/pages/9/6/9/0/969/content.md

 ### In abelian categories

 Localization is especially well developed in abelian setup where several competing formalisms and input data are used.
-See [[localization of an abelian category]].
+See [[localization of an abelian category]] [Justin Bieber Wallpaper](http://justinbieberwallpaper.info/) or [Angry Birds Game Online](http://www.angrybirdsgameonline.us/) en [Hi Res Wallpaper](http://hireswallpaper.org/) the on [Mari Berkomunitas Di Faceblog](http://athamz.info/mari-berkomunitas-di-faceblog/) here [Athamz Blog](http://athamz.info/).

 ## In higher category theory